Affiliate links on Android Authority may earn us a commission. Learn more.

 If you’re on the fence, though, have a look at our breakdown.
-We’ll fill you in on everything you need to know about VRV and whether it’s the streaming site you’ve been looking for.
+We’ll fill you in on everything you need to know about VRV, including how the merger with Crunchyroll will affect VRV’s future.

 What is VRV?